SceneGate/Yarhl/docs/articles/Mastering-Yarhl.md

 **Yarhl** - *Yet Another ROM Hacking Library* - is a library for _ROM Hacking_ and fan-translation projects.
 It provides a virtual file system, file format, and format conversion features and plugin support.

 But what it really has to offer?
 Why should you use it?
 And how?
-This tutorial series will teach you how to use YARHL and how to take advantage of the 100% of it.
+This tutorial series will teach you how to use Yarhl and how to take advantage of the 100% of it.

 Remember that if you have any question you can [use our gitter chat](https://gitter.im/SceneGate/Yarhl), but first make sure you've read the whole docs.

-# Index
+## Index

 1. Your first project: Reading and Writing
 2. Small introduction to Format
     2.1 BinaryFormat
 3. Entering the virtual system: Nodes
     3.1.
 NodeContainerFormat
 4. Converting Formats, Transform Nodes

-# Your first Project: Reading and Writing
+## Your first Project: Reading and Writing

 Oh, hi!
 I'm Master Yarhl (or M.Y.), nice to meet you, I will be your guide!
 Erm... y-you can.. picture me like this: